HISTORY REVEALED

 CARNFORTH HERITAGE VISITOR CENTRE AT CARNFORTH STATION

 Visitors come from all over the world to see ‘The Home of Brief Encounter’ where iconic scenes of David Lean’s classic film were filmed.
-There are a wide range of fascinating displays and Brief Encounter is shown on demand in the small cinema area.
-Major events this year included a 1940’s weekend celebrating Brief Encounter’s 80th anniversary.
-There is a small admission charge. www.carnforthheritage.co.uk
+There are a wide range of fascinating displays which have been revamped for the 2026 season.
+Brief Encounter is shown on demand in the small cinema area.
+The adjacent Brief Encounter Refreshment Room Bistro & Bar has been faithfully restored to its 1940’s period glory and offers a superb range of home made food, a licensed bar and top quality beverages.www.carnforthheritage.co.uk

 The adjacent Brief Encounter Refreshment Room Bistro & Bar has been faithfully restored to its 1940’s period glory and offers a superb range of home made food, a licensed bar and top quality beverages.